 Also, a very popular opinion among the panellists was that in most cases data sharing initiatives do not offer clear business models.
 Coupled with the fact that organisations are afraid of sharing their own data and give edge to competition, organisations hesitate to participate.
-Therefore, the panellists discussed those hesitant organisations need incentives in order to take part in data sharing initiatives, namely innovative business model that offer incentives for all organisations can reduce risk through informed decisions.
+Therefore, the panellists discussed those hesitant organisations need incentives in order to take part in data sharing initiatives, namely innovative business model that offer incentives for all organisations and show concrete use cases that reflect the value of data sharing, and the degree organisations can reduce risk through informed decisions.
 Another opinion mentioned is the lack of "ownership" of the data pipeline on the producer side: every section of the public organisations (PTA, PTO) touches the data, but everybody and nobody is in charge, preventing real change and real improvement.